c20d-us/TootRSS/README.md

  Critical access and API keys should be encrypted with Fernet and the resulting encrypted tokens stored in `./settings/_settings.py`.
 You can generate a Fernet key and created encrypted tokens with the online Fernet utility located [here](https://8gwifi.org/fernet.jsp).

 **Note:** DO NOT store your actual Fernet key in the settings file.
 You should supply the Fernet key by setting the environment variable `FERNET_KEY` with the appropriate Fernet key value.

+This utility requires access to a DynamoDB table for storing the history of tooted posts.